 - Key features: Always-on session recordings, heatmaps, event tracking, and funnel analysis

-- Pricing: Smartlook has a free plan that captures up to 1,500 user sessions/month.
-Paid plans start at $39/month for 5000 monthly user sessions.
-All paid plans come with a full-featured, 10-day free trial (no credit card required).
+- Pricing: Smartlook has a free plan that captures up to 3,000 user sessions/month.
+Paid plans start at $55/month for 5000 monthly user sessions.
+All paid plans come with a full-featured, 30-day free trial (no credit card required).

 Smartlook is our GDPR-compliant tool (helps you to be GDPR compliant) that brings session recordings and product analytics under one roof to help fast-growing, fast-building product teams analyze user behavior on their websites and mobile apps.